LuigiEnzoFerrari/Cub3D/README.md

 ## Execute and play

-Inside the repository use make command
+Inside the repository use the make command

 ```sh
 make
 ```
-A binary file named cub should appers in the repository.
-Now execute the cub file with a map of your choose in the folder maps or make  your own map with following the [file settings](#file-settings) guide.
+A binary file named cub should appear in the repository.
+Now execute the cub file with a map of your choice in the folder maps or make your map with following the [file settings](#file-settings) guide.

 ```sh
 ./cub maps/square.cub